rbakosBTU/Group-6/README.md

     anywhere the user wants without searching for sockets and take chargers along with them.
 The shoe has a pedometer and a location sensor that helps users to tracke their footsteps.
     Our smart shoe is a multi-purpose shoe which can be used for fitness, as a tracker as well as for charging the mobile phone.
 We like to have a store in our website which offer different models of shoes it can be casual, formal, sporty etc., for men, women and children.
-Also the slogan to be added for our website which will be as follows and, this slogan is to be added as a crawler it should start repeating after the last letter ends.
+Also the slogan to be added for our website which will be as follows and, this slogan is to be added as a crawler(TOP) it should start repeating after the last letter ends.

                                 "CHARGERS-The shoe that keeps you going"
+* We have provided you with our shoe design video which is to be played at the main page indefinitely.